 - Maintaining house drain connections to Council drains

 - Maintaining vehicle crossing culverts in peri urban areas

 - Stormwater run-off from the property

-- Avoiding home improvements that may result in flooding risks
+- Avoiding home and property improvements that may result in flooding risks

 - Gully traps, drains and gutters

 For more information about your role in flood prevention, please refer to Melbourne Water.